XinhaoMei/WavCaps/README.md

 For audio clips from AudioSet and BBC Sound Effects, we do not provide download links.
 Please refer to their websites for downloading.

 For audio clips from FreeSound and SoundBible, we provide metadata including original file names, raw descriptions, and links.
 In addition, we also provide waveforms for audio clips from FreeSound whose duration is less than 2 seconds.
+[Download]() (Will be available soon)

 Please first consider downloading waveforms we provide instead of crawling from FreeSound.